She ain’t afraid of no ghosts.

 The thing I love most about this letter is how Abigail thinks it’s ridiculous that a ghost would want to look like John Adams.
 Her reaction isn’t “Holy shit a ghost!” — it’s “You’re gonna wear that?”
 I can’t get over the nonchalant way she relates this story, like it’s common knowledge that apparitions are everywhere and they take the form of whoever they want whenever they want and she can’t even be 100% sure her boyfriend isn’t a ghost.

-I just have to assume that 18th century America was like Middle Earth, teeming with magical creatures and otherworldly beasts.
-(This is also what I assume present-day England is like, by the way.
+I just have to assume 18th century America was basically Middle Earth, teeming with magical creatures and otherworldly beasts.
+(This is also what I assume present-day England is like.
 I’ve never been there but I’m pretty sure the forests are overflowing with fairies and Time Lords.)

 Another letter from Abigail to John reinforces my theory about the 18th century.
 In 1776 while John was away Continental Congressing, she wrote about hearing greatly exaggerated reports of his death: